 In April 2021, the court in the Gomel lawsuit declined to certify all claims other than those pled under British Columbia's Business Practices and Consumer Protection Act and claims for punitive damages.
 The court did certify a class of British Columbia residents who purchased tickets to an event in Canada on any secondary market exchange from June 2015 through April 2021 that were initially purchased on Ticketmaster.ca.
 In May 2021, Ticketmaster and Live Nation filed a notice of appeal of the class certification ruling, and the plaintiff filed a cross-appeal shortly thereafter.
 The appeals were heard in early February 2023.
 In July 2023, the Court of Appeal for British Columbia issued its ruling, finding that the trial court erred by certifying common issues related to damages in the absence of any evidence supporting a plausible methodology to determine damages on a class-wide basis and remitted the matter back to the motion judge to reconsider his ruling.
 The Court of Appeal also allowed plaintiff's cross-appeal in part and returned the issue of whether the plaintiff's Competition Act and Unjust Enrichment claims should be certified to the motion judge for reconsideration.
+In September 2023, Ticketmaster and Live Nation filed an application for leave to appeal the Court of Appeal decision to the Supreme Court of Canada.

 The court in the Watch matter issued its class certification ruling in November 2022.
 The court declined to certify and dismissed all claims other than those pled under provincial consumer protection statutes relating to drip pricing and certified a class of consumers who purchased tickets between September 2015 and June 2018 from Ticketmaster.ca on the primary market.
 In December 2022, the parties filed cross-notices of appeal of the court's ruling.
-A hearing on the parties' motions for leave to appeal took place in March 2023 and the parties await the court's ruling.
+A hearing on the parties' motions for leave to appeal took place in March 2023, and in July 2023, the court granted leave to appeal to both parties.
+Ticketmaster and Live Nation filed a notice of appeal to the Court of Appeal of Saskatchewan in August 2023.